amanzi/amanzi/doc/input_spec/AmanziNativeSpecV3.rst

 Example
 -------

-The complete example of a state inialization is below.
+The complete example of a state initialization is below.

 .. code-block:: xml